Amazon to split second HQ between New York, Virginia

 - Should you pay off your mortgage before you retire?

-Set within eyeshot of the nation’s capital, Crystal City is a thicket of 1980s-era office towers trying to plug into new economic energy after thousands of federal jobs moved elsewhere.

-Rapidly growing Long Island City, in the borough of Queens, is an old manufacturing area already being reinvented as a hub for 21st-century industry, creativity and urbane living.
+Rapidly growing Long Island City, in the borough of Queens, is an old manufacturing area where warehouses are being replaced with apartment-filled glass towers.

+And Crystal City, across from the nation’s capital, is made up of 1980s-era office towers.
+The area is trying to revive itself after thousands of federal jobs moved elsewhere.

 In setting off the flurry of interest, Amazon said it could spend more than $5 billion to build its second headquarters over the next 17 years.

-The two locations combined would be about the same size as the company’s current home in Seattle, which has 33 buildings, 23 restaurants and houses 40,000 employees.
-The company isn’t leaving Seattle, and Amazon founder and CEO Jeff Bezos has said the new headquarters will be “a full equal” to its current home.
+But splitting the second headquarters between Long Island City and Crystal City would beg the question of whether the new locations would be headquarters at all.
+It’s unclear where Amazon’s executives — such as CEO and founder Jeff Bezos — would spend much of their time.
+If each location gets 25,000 jobs, that would make it smaller than Seattle’s, which houses more than 40,000 workers.

-The extra space will help the rapidly growing company.
-Launched in 1995 as a site that mostly sells books, Amazon now produces movies, makes voice-activated Echo devices, runs the Whole Foods grocery chain, offers online services to businesses and designs its own brands of furniture, clothing and diapers.
-Its ambitions are wide: It launched a company to lower health care costs for its employees and Amazon’s corporate partners in the venture, JPMorgan Chase and Berkshire Hathaway.
+Nonetheless, the extra space will help the rapidly growing company.
+Launched in 1995 as an online bookstore, Amazon now produces movies, makes voice-activated Echo devices, runs the Whole Foods grocery chain, offers online services to businesses and designs its own brands of furniture, clothing and diapers.

 Pisani reported from New York.